AttorneyTech/attorneytech-API/README.md

     $ pip install -r requirements.txt
     ```

-3. Copy [config-example.json](./common/config-example.json) to `common/config.json`.
+2. Copy [config-example.json](config-example.json) to the root of your project folder.
 If necessary, modify it according to your needs and being careful to avoid committing sensitive data.

 ## Getting data source from the PostgreSQL Database